colosseum-wiot/LipariSchool2024/ASSIGNMENT.md

       send_socket(control_sck, control_msg)
       ```
     - The code above will allocate 10 RGBs to UE associated to slice 0, and 7 to UE associated to slice 1

-  - Your objective is to read throughput measurements for each UE (e.g., `tx_brate downlink [Mbps]` column in the `*_metrics.csv` file), and adjust the number of PRBs to meet the minimum rate requirement.

 ## Assignment 2: Create a Traffic Classification xApp